bluesky/bluesky-httpserver/README.rst

 .. image:: https://img.shields.io/conda/dn/conda-forge/bluesky-httpserver?label=Conda-Forge%20downloads
         :target: https://anaconda.org/conda-forge/bluesky-httpserver

-THE FOLLOWING IS THE COPY OF ORIGINAL README.RST FOR BLUESKY-QUEUESERVER PACKAGE.
+THE FOLLOWING IS A COPY OF THE ORIGINAL README.RST FROM BLUESKY-QUEUESERVER PROJECT.
 PROPER DOCUMENTATION FOR BLUESKY-HTTPSERVER IS COMING SOON.

 Server for queueing plans